Healthy Mothers, Healthy Babies in Papua New Guinea – The impact of nutrition, malaria, and other infections on pregnant women and infants

 - Burnet Institute

-Being born too small is the biggest risk factor for neonatal death.
-In addition, in resource-poor regions globally, pregnant women experience high rates of malaria, under-nutrition, sexually transmitted infections (STIs), and other viral and bacterial infections, which can lead to maternal morbidity and mortality and in infants, low birth weight (LBW) resulting in a significant number of infant deaths each year.
+In resource-poor regions globally, pregnant women experience high rates of malaria, under-nutrition, reproductive tract infections, and other viral and bacterial infections.
+These can lead to maternal morbidity and mortality and in infants they can cause low birth weight (LBW) and premature delivery resulting in a significant number of infant deaths each year.
 In these settings, LBW is due to fetal growth restriction and preterm delivery.
-However, the link between nutrition, malaria, STIs, and other infections on birth outcomes is unknown.
+However the link between nutrition, malaria, STIs ,and other infections on birth outcomes is unknown.
+Being born too small is the biggest risk factor for neonatal death, and also puts infants at risk of poor growth and development.

 Faculty Research Themes